ETCBC/dss/docs/transcription.md

 ## Node type [*word*](#word)

-Sequence of signs separated corresponding to a single line in the Abegg data files.
+Sequence of signs separated corresponding to a single line in the source files.
 Whether a word is adjacent to a next word can be gleaned from the numbering of the word in the source file.
 If so, we leave the *after* feature without value.